Advice for businesses and jobseekers

 How to Claim

-This grant scheme opened for claims from 30 November 2020.
+This grant scheme opened for claims from late April to 31 May 2021.
+You’ll be able to claim for the fifth grant from late July..
 Full details of how to apply will be made available via www.GOV.UK

 Further financial support for the self-employed